 The verilog code below shows the method we would use to write this test within an initial block.

 initial begin // Generate each input to an AND gate // Waiting 10 time units between each and_in = 2b'00; #10 and_in = 2b'01; #10 and_in = 2b'10; #10 and_in = 2b'11; end

-Although we haven’t yet discussed loops, they can be used to perform important functions in Verilog.
-In fact, we will discuss verilog loops in more detail in our next post.
+Although we haven't yet discussed loops, they can be used to perform important functions in Verilog.
+In fact, we will discuss verilog loops in detail in a later post in this series

-However, there is one important type of loop which we can use in our verilog testbench – the forever loop.
+However, there is one important type of loop which we can use in a verilog testbench - the forever loop.